AvalonRego/Chiron/README.md

 - Cleaning and testing for corrupted datasets
 - Merging the Neutrino Event dataset with Bioluminescent and Electrical Noise
 - Redistributing the Events inside the noise
-- Assigning Event Numbers for Machine Learning with Graphnet (link to my other git here)
+- Assigning Event Numbers for Machine Learning with [Graphnet](https://github.com/AvalonRego/graphnet)
 ## Installation on Raven or Viper

+Clone and cd into the Repo
 ```bash
 #load modules for Raven
 module load anaconda/3/2023.03 cuda/12.1 jax/0.4.1 cudnn/8.9.0 gcc/11